Gus42/udportfolio/README.md

-## Website Performance Optimization portfolio project 4
+# Website Performance Optimization portfolio project 4

-@author Francesco Gusella

-@date 30/09/2015
+date 30/09/2015

+Website Performance Optimization is the 4 project of Front-End Web Developer Nanodegree of [Udacity] (http://www.udacity.com).
+In this project I used the Chrome Developer Tool to see why and where the website was performing so badly.

-How to get started:
+#How to get started:

 a - You can visit my GitHub page: http://gus42.github.io/udportfolio

 b - Or you can open index.html in your browser. (right-click on index.html file->open with->Chrome/Firefox/Safari)

-List of optimizations:
+#List of optimizations:

 In optimized folder: you can find the minified css and js, and the index.html with css minified.
 To Optimized image and minify css,js I used photosop and Gulp(csso,autoprefixer,uglify,imagemin).